Access4all/a11y-checklist/en/wcag/1.3.1a-headings-structure/README.md

 The first heading of a page does not necessarily have to be an `<h1>`: headings often start before the main content at a lower level so that the `<h1>` of the main content stands on its own.

 Headings are generally the first element of a content block in the DOM.
-They always require subsequent content (such as text, lists, tables, etc.) and should describe this concisely, see also **📜-2.4.6 Headings and Labels**.
+They always require subsequent content (such as text, lists, tables, etc.) and should describe this concisely, see also [📜-2.4.6 Headings and Labels](/en/wcag/2.4.6-headings-and-labels).

-**Note:** If a group of linked headings appears without subsequent content, it is better to use a list (e.g. `<ul>`), see also **📜-1.3.1b Use of Lists** and [✅-112 ⚠️](javascript: alert('Wie gesagt: Verlinkung fehlgeschlagen... 🙄 Wahrscheinlich hast du eine falsche oder veraltete ID verwendet?')){title='Verlinkung fehlgeschlagen!'}.
+**Note:** If a group of linked headings appears without subsequent content, it is better to use a list (e.g. `<ul>`), see also [📜-1.3.1b Use of Lists](/en/wcag/1.3.1b-use-of-lists) and [✅-112 ⚠️](javascript: alert('Wie gesagt: Verlinkung fehlgeschlagen... 🙄 Wahrscheinlich hast du eine falsche oder veraltete ID verwendet?')){title='Verlinkung fehlgeschlagen!'}.

 **Important:** The HTML 5 outline algorithm is not supported by assistive technologies and is considered obsolete since HTML 5.2.